Mikael Rickfors

 Mikael Rickfors (born 4 December 1948) is a Swedish singer and songwriter.
 From 1968, he was the lead singer and bass guitarist in Swedish band Bamboo.
 The band released two singles before breaking up in 1970.
-Rickfors later performed with the British rock group The Hollies for about two years.
-At this period he displayed a wide vocal range and powerful chest voice.
-In later decades he took on a deliberate, slightly raspy tone.
-After his time in The Hollies, he started a somewhat successful solo career.
-The commercial highlight was the 1988 hit "Vingar" in Sweden.
+Rickfors later performed with the British rock group The Hollies for about two years and recorded two albums with them, Romany and Out on the Road.
+Two of the Hollies' singles with Rickfors became worldwide hits in 1972: The Baby and Magic Woman Touch.
+Another single, Slow Down Go Down (1973), became a minor hit in Australia.